LogentriesCommunity/le_php/README.md

-Additional Parameters Setup - Sending your PHP Log Events To Datahub
+Sending your PHP Log Events To Datahub
 ---------------

 You can send your PHP log events to your Logentries Datahub log.